Geography of Scotland in the early modern era: Language

 By the early modern era Gaelic had been in geographical decline for three centuries and had begun to be a second class language, confined to the Highlands and Islands.
 It was gradually being replaced by Middle Scots, which became the language of both the nobility and the majority population.
 Scots was derived substantially from Old English, with Gaelic and French influences.
 It was called Inglyshe in the fifteenth century and was very close to the language spoken in northern England, but by the sixteenth century, it had established orthographic and literary norms largely independent of those developing in England.
 From the mid sixteenth century, written Scots was increasingly influenced by the developing Standard English of Southern England due to developments in royal and political interactions with England.
 With the increasing influence and availability of books printed in England, most writing in Scotland came to be done in the English fashion.
 Unlike many of his predecessors, James VI generally despised Gaelic culture.
 Having extolled the virtues of Scots "poesie", after his accession to the English throne, he increasingly favoured the language of southern England.
 In 1611 the Kirk adopted the Authorized King James Version of the Bible.
 In 1617 interpreters were declared no longer necessary in the port of London because Scots and Englishmen were now "not so far different bot ane understandeth ane uther".
 Jenny Wormald, describes James as creating a "three-tier system, with Gaelic at the bottom and English at the top".

 After the Union in 1707 and the shift of political power to England, the use of Gaelic and Scots were discouraged by many in authority and education.
-The Scottish Society for Promoting Christian Knowledge (SSPCK), established in 1709, aimed to teach English language and end the attachment to Roman Catholicism associated with rebellious Jacobitism.
+The Society in Scotland for Propagating Christian Knowledge (SSPCK), established in 1709, aimed to teach English language and end the attachment to Roman Catholicism associated with rebellious Jacobitism.
 It was partly cultural, intending to "wear out" Gaelic and "learn the people the English tongue".
 Although SSPCK schools eventually taught in Gaelic, the overall effect contributed to the erosion of Highland culture.
 Many leading Scots of the period, such as David Hume, considered themselves Northern British rather than Scottish.
 They attempted to rid themselves of their Scots in a bid to establish Standard English as the official language of the newly formed Union.
 Many well-off Scots took to learning English through the activities of those such as Thomas Sheridan, who in 1761 gave a series of lectures on English elocution.
 Charging a guinea at a time (about £ in today's money) they were attended by over 300 men, and he was made a freeman of the City of Edinburgh.
 Following this, some of the city's intellectuals formed the Select Society for Promoting the Reading and Speaking of the English Language in Scotland.
 Nevertheless, Scots remained the vernacular of many rural communities and the growing number of urban working-class Scots.